Biirdmaan/Project-portfolio/DataExplorationSQL/README.md

 [DataCleaningWithSQL/Housing_data_query.sql](Housing_data_query.sql) contains SQL queries for cleaning housing data.

-## Tableau Visualizations
+## Tableau Dashboard Visualizations

-The following Tableau projects are available:
+Four tables extracted from Covid_data.sql have been saved as Excel files to facilitate the creation of a Tableau dashboard.
+These tables are instrumental in crafting an insightful visualization of COVID data trends.

+You can access the Tableau xlsx files using the following links:

 1. [Tableau project 1.xlsx](Tableau%20project%201.xlsx)
 2. [Tableau project 2.xlsx](Tableau%20project%202.xlsx)
 3. [Tableau project 3.xlsx](Tableau%20project%203.xlsx)
 4. [Tableau project 4.xlsx](Tableau%20project%204.xlsx)

-These files contain Tableau projects for visualizing and analyzing COVID data.
+You find the final dashboard here:
+- Dashboard

-Feel free to explore the provided documents and code files for more details on each aspect of the project.
+Feel free to explore these Excel files to delve into the underlying data and code files for a comprehensive understanding of the project's various components.